Lucarda/pdvst-0.52/README.md

     between 0 and 1 inclusive.

     PROGRAMSARECHUNKS = <TRUE/FALSE>
-    Save and Get Pd lists in .fxp file via ([s svstdata] and [r rvstdata]) Some hosts don't work correctly with this.
-    If in doubt just use FALSE.
+    All vst parameters are saved in the host session and additionally you can set/get some "Pd list" in the session or to a .fxp/.fxb file via [s svstdata] and [r rvstdata]

 # Pd/VST audio/midi Communication